Henri Godbout: Club career

 In 2024, he played with Altitude FC in League1 British Columbia.

 At the 2025 CPL-U Sports Draft, Godbout was selected in the first round (2nd overall) by Vancouver FC.
 In March 2025, he signed a U Sports contract with the club, allowing him to maintain his university eligibility.
 On June 27, 2025, he scored his first goal in a 4-4 draw with Pacific FC.
 In August 2025, he departed the club to return to university, as per the terms of his U Sports contract, with the club retaining his rights for the 2026 season.
+In January 2026, he returned to Vancouver on another U-Sports contract.